 Key Stage Two

-Children are all given instructions in their target language and are encouraged to use their language orally and in written form.
+Children will follow the Language Angels scheme and are encouraged to use their language orally and in written form.

 They develop their language through using all four skills of reading, writing, listening and speaking.
 This is done through the use of games, songs, stories, rhymes and paired work.
 To begin with, they learn phonetic patterns in their target language.